 It’s important to note that in cases of self-defense, accuracy on the firing range is only a small part of successfully defending yourself or others.
 Techniques used to hone range accuracy are simply not enough when it comes down to a situation in which tension, natural panic responses, and high levels of distraction all come together.
 When you practice for accuracy on the range, you should use techniques that can be drawn upon in the field, which will enable you to take aim and hit your target precisely where you want, though it may be another person or animal in motion.
 Below, we’ll cover three easy methods to center your focus, find your mark, and keep your aim accurate.

-This exercise can be done without the use of ammunition, since it is primarily a focus exercise. is an accuracy exercise that is performed without live ammunition, and helps you to learn how to accurately cycle through without losing your lock on a target.
+This exercise can be done without the use of ammunition, since it is primarily a focus exercise.
+Dry firing is an accuracy exercise that is performed without live ammunition, and helps you to learn how to accurately cycle through without losing your lock on a target.
 It will also help you to grasp the appropriate way to squeeze the trigger, tailoring the right amount of pressure with the pad of your index finger, and watching your sights to make sure they don’t flinch once you pull that trigger.
-There is a lot of controversy around this , and if you have any concerns, do yourself a favor and just buy some snap caps.
+There is a lot of controversy around this topic about the wear dry firing can cause on a gun, and if you have any concerns, do yourself a favor and just buy some snap caps.

 This drill is intended to break the pattern that training can often instill.
 Because the use of a weapon is a skill, it does require practice with targets, and you can often train yourself into a rut.
 When you fire one, two, or multiple shots repeatedly during practice, your body and brain become accustomed to the pattern.
 Should you be called upon to break that pattern in a real life circumstance, your brain may balk and you will lose precious seconds as well as accuracy with additional shots.